upvalue/love-repl/README.md

 Print value to the REPL.
 Great for debug messages.
 REPL does not need to be open for this to work.

 ##### repl.keypressed(k, isrepeat)

-Use this function to pass key presses through to the REPL.

 ##### repl.mousepressed(x, y, button)
 ##### repl.textinput(t)

-Guess.
+Use these functions to pass input through to the REPL.

 ##### repl.draw()